• (314) 516-8419

 8:00-10:00 am

-8:00 Presidential Address – Jenny Shen, MD
+8:00 Presidential Address – Jenny Shen

 8:10 Environmental Impact of PD: Facilitating a Path to Green Dialysis